 However, several private (non-federal) educational loans allow application by such students if they obtain a U.S. citizen or U.S. permanent resident co-signer.
 The co-signer must supply a U.S. social security number, have a satisfactory credit history, and demonstrate sufficient current income to repay credit obligations (including the educational loan).
 The student applicant also should provide a U.S. social security number if possible.
 With a creditworthy co-signer, a student can borrow up to the cost of attendance.
-Tulane determines the borrower's maximum loan eligibility based on the cost of attendance for the 2014-2015 academic year, less any other financial aid received.
+Tulane determines the borrower's maximum loan eligibility based on the cost of attendance for the 2016-2017 academic year, less any other financial aid received.
 The interest rates are variable.
-For more details on these private commercial education loans (and/or to verify the latest information, which may be changed by the lenders without notice), contact each agency directly:
+For more details on these private commercial education loans (and/or to verify the latest information, which may be changed by the lenders without notice), contact each agency directly, using the detailed information found on our website: